nhsland/futurenhs-platform/docs/tech-stack/README.md

 ### Rust

+[Why Rust?](why-rust.md) describes why we chose Rust.

-We will look for existing open source solutions for self-contained parts of the platform.
-For example we might deploy an existing CalDAV server to support calendars.
+However, we will also look for existing open source solutions for self-contained parts of the platform.
+For example we might use an existing CalDAV server to support calendars.
 We won't require Rust for these solutions.
 Instead we go with whatever is already there.

 ### Linkerd